 Email remains a key pillar in any effective marketing strategy – including Giving Tuesday.
 Nonprofits can benefit greatly from it because it’s simple, inexpensive, and fast.
 Plus – let’s not forget the shareability that email has, making it easy for your supporters to spread the word about your mission to their friends, family, and colleagues.

-But let’s not forget that Giving Tuesday is a crowded fundraising arena.
+The tricky part of Giving Tuesday is how crowded the fundraising arena is in those 24 hours.
 With so many worthy missions fragmenting your donors’ attention, it’s essential to stand out.
 Let’s go over the 5 key elements to a successful Giving Tuesday email and dive into some templates.

 To begin your Giving Tuesday email, first introduce yourself and acknowledge the relationship your organization has with the recipient.
 For example: “You have played a huge role in the success of our organization for years.
 We can’t thank you enough for supporting us as a frequent donor and volunteer.”